itamarcu/Uni_Chess_Project/readme.txt

 Since we didn't manage to fix this in time, we added a workaround - you can run the program with the "-m" mode and it will avoid using message boxes.
 The total number of slots can be redefined inside ChessGui.h, in the "define" section.

+We did not do the bonus (concurrency and threads), but we did highly optimize the minimax algorithm, so it shuold run even Expert difficulty mode very fast (~2 seconds worst case).

 Usage: